 All overnight and multi-night trip programs require a properly fitted backpack, wilderness-rated packable sleeping bag, and hiking boots.
-For more information on packing see the packing lists on page 2-3 of this handbook.
+For more information on packing see the packing lists in this handbook.

 Campers should be able to carry a 20-30 pound backpack and, for canoeing treks, share the weight of carrying an 80 pound canoe for up to a mile over land.